Judy Strangis

-Judy Ann Strangis (born December 23, 1949) is an American actress.
+Judy Strangis (born December 23, 1949) is an American former actress.
+Born to Sarafino "Sam" Strangis an immigrant from Italy, who worked as a truck driver, and Carmella (née Greco) Strangis, a homemaker.
 She is best known for her roles in two ABC television series Room 222 (1969–1974) and Electra Woman and Dyna Girl (1976–1977).

 Early years

+Judy Strangis was born in Los Angeles County, California.
 Strangis is a native of California.
 She attended University High School in West Los Angeles.
 Her brother Sam was a director, producer, and studio executive, and her cousin Greg wrote for television.
 Singer Helen Grayco is her aunt.
 Her sister, Linda (known professionally as Cindy Malone) was a singer and actress.

 Career

 Acting

-Strangis' first appearance was in the 1957 movie Dragoon Wells Massacre, when she was seven years old.
+Strangis's first appearance was in the 1957 movie Dragoon Wells Massacre, when she was seven years old.
 For the next 27 years, she was regularly cast in small and guest starring roles in television shows.

-In 1969, Judy was cast as high school student Helen Loomis in the popular ABC show Room 222.
+In 1969, Strangis was cast as high school student Helen Loomis in the popular ABC show Room 222.
 She played this role for four years.

 In 1976, she was cast as the sidekick super heroine DynaGirl in the Saturday morning TV show Electra Woman and Dyna Girl where she co-starred with Deidre Hall.
-To date, this is Judy's most famous role and has achieved her cult stature amongst Krofft fans.
 Her nephew, writer/producer Greg Strangis, wrote two episodes in this series.

 Other appearances include roles on The Spike Jones Show (Jones was her uncle), The Twilight Zone ("The Bard"), The Mod Squad ("Outside Position"), and Bewitched.
-Judy appeared twice as an extra on Batman; her brother, Sam Strangis, was a production manager on the show.
-Judy appeared in the TV Movies All My Darling Daughters (11/22/1972) and My Darling Daughters' Anniversary (11/08/1973).
+Strangis appeared twice as an extra on Batman; her brother, Sam Strangis, was a production manager on the show.
+Strangis appeared in the TV Movies All My Darling Daughters (11/22/1972) and My Darling Daughters' Anniversary (11/08/1973).
 She appeared in a season 4 episode of Love American Style titled, "Love and the Mind Reader" (03/02/1973) and also appeared in the first season of a Barnaby Jones episode titled, "Sing a Song of Murder" (04/01/1973).
-Judy appeared in the series CHiPs season 3 episode titled, "Kidnap" (01/26/1980) and a season 5 episode titled, "Moonlight" (10/18/1981).
+Strangis appeared in the series CHiPs season 3 episode titled, "Kidnap" (01/26/1980) and a season 5 episode titled, "Moonlight" (10/18/1981).
 In 1984 she guest starred in an episode of The A-Team titled, "In Plane Sight".